hashgraph/hedera-services/platform-sdk/docs/core/gossip/turbo/turbo-sync.md

 In the first phase of a sync, each node sends the other node its tips.

-A tip is defined as an event with no children (yet).
+A tip is defined as an event with no self children (yet).
 When calculating a node's tips, do not consider events stuck in the orphan buffer or otherwise still enqueued in the intake pipeline.
 We are interested in the tips of all events currently registered in gossip's data structures used to track events.

 A useful property of a node's tips is that all events known by that node will be ancestors of at least